 Julius B. Richmond CATCH Grants

 The American Academy of Pediatrics (AAP) Community Access to Child Health (CATCH) program supports pediatricians in developing and implementing a community-based child health initiative.
 Grants of up to $12,000 are awarded each year to pediatricians who want to initiate and develop a pilot project that addresses the local needs of children in the community.
 The Julius B. Richmond Center of Excellence funds CATCH projects that address eliminating children's exposure to secondhand tobacco smoke.
-Read about deadlines for CATCH proposal submissions.Now Open: The call for applications for CATCH grants is now open.
-Applications are due July 31, 2013.
+Read about deadlines for CATCH proposal submissions.Please note that the application deadline has passed.
+Future application cycle information will be posted as it becomes available.
 Visit the CATCH Web site for more information.

 This project is implementing the Clinical Effort Against Secondhand Smoke Exposure (CEASE) program into a rural community practice through incorporation of questionnaires into electronic medical records systems, and utilizing cessation strategies and referrals when appropriate.
 Successful incorporation of this program into office practice will allow the practice to be a model for other local practices interested in addressing secondhand smoke exposure within a rural setting.

 Through a community-based educational program that targets secondhand exposure, this project will impact the health of children in Virginia's Botetourt County.
 Staff will partner with the Botetourt Pediatric office, schools, local events, and home visiting programs to provide education and parent referral to smoking cessation resources.
 Parent referrals will be tracked and evaluation will include patient health outcomes with regard to respiratory illness, otitis media, and missed school days.